 We were formed on August 19, 2024 as a Maryland statutory trust.
 We seek to make or originate debt investments in companies that the Adviser believes are "defensive growth" companies in non-cyclical industry niches where the Adviser has developed strong proprietary research and operational advantages.
-Our investment objective is to generate current income and, as a secondary objective, capital appreciation through the sourcing and origination of senior secured loans and select junior capital positions to growing businesses in defensive industries that offer attractive risk-adjusted returns.
-We are a newly-organized, non-diversified, closed-end management investment company that intends to elect to be regulated as a BDC under the 1940 Act.
+Our investment objective is to generate current income and, as a secondary objective, capital appreciation.
+We seek to achieve our investment objective through the sourcing and origination of senior secured loans and select junior capital positions to growing businesses in defensive industries that offer attractive risk-adjusted returns.
+We are a newly-organized, non-diversified, closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
 We intend to elect to be treated for U.S. federal income tax purposes, and intend to qualify annually thereafter, as a regulated investment company ("RIC") under the Code.
-See "-Operating and Regulatory Environment" and "-Taxation as a Regulated Investment Company."
+See "-Operating and Regulatory Environment" and "- Taxation as a Regulated Investment Company."